dtauraso/Contextual-State-Chart-Language/README.md

 Update: It recognizes swift dicts using values of types string, int, and float.

+## How the parser works and why
+    Depth first traversal is used to save the name parts of each state.
+    Breath first traversal is used to save the remaining attributes of each state.
+    Both traversals are done iteratively.
+    Recursion was not used, because the focus was on the many unique situations the small groups of lines in the file presented.
+    A customized approach seemed to fit best at the time.

 ## Let’s say you are finished with CSCL(Contextual State Chart Language).
 How would you use it?

 	put the CSCL code in a file ending in “.txt”